Spain's Socialists, Podemos make no progress in govt talks as deadline nears | Devdiscourse

 Spain's Socialists and far-left Unidas Podemos made no progress on Tuesday in negotiations aimed at striking a government deal, lawmakers on both sides said, with Podemos adding that Spain was headed towards elections if the Socialists kept rejecting a coalition.

-If parliament does not vote in Socialist leader Pedro Sanchez as prime minister by Sept.23, there will be new general elections on Nov.10.
+If parliament does not vote in Sanchez as prime minister by Sept.23, there will be new general elections on Nov.10.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)